ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

     * [How quantity and discounts impact rounding](#how-quantity-and-discounts-impact-rounding)
     * [What if I don’t want to display decimals in my store—how can I achieve this?](#what-if-i-dont-want-to-display-decimals-in-my-store-how-can-i-achieve-this)
     * [Example plugin implementation](#example-plugin-implementation)

+# Disclaimer

+This section of the documentation is not endorsed or supported by Resurs Bank.
+However, the underlying case is explained for informational purposes.
+In general, this method is not recommended.
+The information provided here is for reference only and should not be considered official guidance.

 # Understanding rounding with decimals in WooCommerce